Orchids- Adorn Your Home with These Delicate Dazzlers

 Simple.
 Elegant.
 Gracious and charming…these are conditions the consummate Southern hostess aims for in home and entertaining.
 How fitting that these qualities can also be attributed to orchids—the subtle plant adorning more and more homes in our area as their popularity takes hold.
-Once only a hobby for the wealthy, orchids are now widely available and affordable at the local florist, supermarket or even “big box” stores.
+Once only a hobby for the wealthy, you can now buy orchid flowers at the local florist, supermarket or even “big box” stores.
 An instant focal point, the orchid’s dainty petals can help you forget about the chilly weather outside and dream of tropical islands far away.

 Orchids have immediate appeal for the elegance and warmth they can bring to any room, especially in winter.
 Potted in a favorite vase, a mature and well-cared-for orchid can loom over a fireplace, cascade over an end table or brighten up a windowsill.
 With a single stem bearing several beautiful blooms and a most delightful fragrance, the orchid has stage presence unlike any other flowering plant.

 Orchids make great conversation pieces and have become a decorating staple in Southern homes.
 That’s why they make great gifts, too.
 One Amherst grandmother has received an orchid from her husband every birthday, and some holidays, as far back as she can remember.
 Because orchids come in so many unique colors, it’s easy for her to recall the occasions when she received each one of them.
 Orchids have sentimental value for another Virginia woman as well, who makes the plants her “signature gift.”
 The orchid is something she leaves with friends or neighbors so they can remember they were thought of in a special way.
 Orchids make great gifts for newlyweds and new parents, too.
 What better way to celebrate a new family than giving an orchid, for each orchid is part of a family of over 30,000 natural and hybrid varieties—by far the largest family of flowering plants.